billyakers3-jpg/NoteQuizLive/README.md

         <div class="legend">
           <span>Auto-advance when correct</span>
-          <span>Adaptive difficulty</span>
+          <span>Sharps shown as ♯</span>
           <span>Microphone required</span>
         </div>

         <div class="footer">
-          <strong>How it works:</strong> The trainer automatically adapts to your skill level.
-Start with open strings and progress through scales and chromatic exercises as you demonstrate proficiency.
-Visual feedback appears in real time. <strong>Timer starts when microphone is activated.</strong>
+          <strong>How it works:</strong> The trainer shows a note positioned exactly on staff lines/spaces/ledger lines for the chosen instrument and expects you to sing or play the matching pitch.
+Visual feedback appears in real time and the exercise auto-advances after a correct pitch is held. <strong>Timer starts when microphone is activated.</strong>
         </div>
       </div>
     </div>